A Fine OId New Guinea War Shield Northwest Asmat Area West Papua Irian Jaya Indonesia

 A Fine Old New Guinea War Shield Northwest Asmat Area West Papua Irian Jaya Indonesia

-This shield is missing the handle on the back, you can see where it was broken off, it does not lessen the shield in any way it actually is helpful that the shield can hang flat on a wall where if it had a handle it makes the shield hard to hang on the wall.
+This shield is missing the handle on the back, you can see where it was broken off, it does not lessen the shield in any way and it is helpful that the shield can hang flat on a wall where if it had a handle it make the shield hard to hang on the wall.

 Provenance: The Todd Barlin Collection of New Guinea Art